mde/ejs/README.md

 ### Data input

-There is a variety of way to pass the CLI data for rendering.
+There is a variety of ways to pass the CLI data for rendering.

 Stdin: